bsenftner/miniCMS/README.md

 # A FastAPI based multi-user CMS / DMS experiment (content management & document management)

-## Version 1.1, in beta, looking for issues
+## Version 1.2, in beta, looking for issues

 ### All required functionality is in place for secure project document & associated info management with remote located project members

+### Latest changes: Dropped use of Traefik for ssl certs, am using Cloudflare Tunnels now

 ![webpage screen shot](/src/app/static/AboutMiniCMS.jpg)